 Glenn Backes at 916-444-3751 or Julie Ruiz-Sierra at 916-444-3751

-The bill goes next to Assembly Appropriations for consideration before being sent to the full Assembly, the Senate and the Governor’s desk.
+The bill goes next to the Assembly Health Committee for consideration, before being sent to the full assembly for a floor vote, and ultimately to the Governor’s desk.